eschlot/WiiStep/cmake/README.md

 Simply by building WiiStep (no install necessary), `find_package` may be invoked and the external project will use the built WiiStep files in-place.

-An example project's `CMakeLists.txt` may look like the following:
+An example project's root `CMakeLists.txt` may look like the following:

 ```cmake
 cmake_minimum_required(VERSION 2.8)